Sec-Dojo-Cyber-House/sec-dojo-cyber-house.github.io/content/post/Xss Nao Esta Morto/index.en.md

 ---
-title: XSS Is Not Dead
+title: XSS is not Dead
-description: A practical look at XSS exploitation
+description: Based on real-world findings from CVE-Hunters, this article shows why this classic vulnerability still deserves serious attention in today’s web applications.
 date: 2025-07-04
 weight: 99
 translationKey: "article-xssnaoestamorto"